FKA Twigs Shares Dark Details Of Her Abusive Relationship With Shia LaBeouf In New Interview

 “I’m not here to throw people under the bus, but I’d be lying if I didn’t say that there [were] people who were very close to him who knew exactly what was going on,” she said.
 “There [were] people who have worked with Shia that I openly spoke to about the abuse that I was going through.
 The reaction that I got [from his team] was pretty much, ‘Okay.
 Well, it’s Sundance.'
 I was genuinely made to feel that Honey Boy was more important than my physical and emotional well-being.”

-Although shame initially kept her from speaking up about her experience as it was happening, Barnett is determined to shine a light on the culture of intimate partner violence and the many tactics that abusers use to keep their parters within the devastating, often fatal cycle of abuse.
+Although shame initially kept her from speaking up about her experience, Barnett is determined to shine a light on the culture of intimate partner violence and the many tactics that abusers use to keep their parters within the devastating, often fatal cycle of abuse.
 She was able to escape and begin the first steps of her ongoing healing process, and she hopes that by sharing her story, other people experiencing abuse will be able to do the same.

 "If I can’t help people through my experience, it makes my experience 10 times worse," she concluded.
 "There has to be a point to this — a reason why this happened to me.
 It’s not just about my [personal] recovery....But I hope if I can make little steps, and people can see me taking my life back, it will inspire them."